FreeBSD manual

 GENERATING DOCBOOK DOCUMENTATION

-Each generated Docbook XML file (see the --generate-docbook option for
+Each generated DocBook XML file (see the --generate-docbook option for

-details) is a RefEntry[2] article describing the D-Bus interface.
+details) is a RefEntry article describing the D-Bus interface.
+(See the

 GENERATING RESTRUCTUREDTEXT DOCUMENTATION